fastred/Optimizing-Swift-Build-Times/README.md

 >
 > It's a bug that it's faster; we need to do less duplicated work.
 Improving this is a goal going forward

 Note that incremental builds with minimal changes seem to be a bit slower under this setup.
-You should see a vast speedup (2x in many projects) in a worst-case scenario.
+You should see a vast speedup (2x in many projects) in a worst-case scenario, though.

 📖 Sources: